 The Young Years Program competition is an in-class paper and pencil math competition for elementary and middle school students in British Columbia in grades 2 to 8.
 That is, any elementary or middle school student from grade 2 to grade 8 inclusive, in regular attendance of an elementary or middle school in BC, are permitted to compete in the competition, along with the rest of his or her classmates.
 (Students outside of BC are allowed to participate, but they will not be eligible to win prizes).
 The majority of the questions in the competition will be based on the BC Ministry of Education Mathematics Curriculum to help students apply the mathematical concepts that they learn in class.
 The Young Years Program competition is offered in both English and French (for French immersion students).
-The Young Years Program competition is administered two times throughout the school year.
+The Young Years Program competition is administered two times throughout the school year and this competition is FREE for all students to participate.

 For details on what mathematical topics the YYP competitions cover and do not cover, please visit this site!